 • Median Home Value: $699,400

-• Average Rent (One-bedroom): $2,525
+• Average Rent (one-bedroom): $2,525

 • Average Commute Time: 29 minutes

-• Great for: Families, commuters, and outdoor enthusiasts
+• Great for: Families, commuters, outdoor enthusiasts

 Alexandria, Virginia